Mohammad-Hossein-Dlt/stripe-payment/README.md

 - Fastapi config such as

   - middleware
-  - tasks that should be run on startup or shutdown such as create and close database client
+  - tasks that should be run on startup or shutdown, such as create and close database client
-  - implement some states based on settings loaded from .env in main app to have access them throughout the entire project
+  - implement some states based on settings loaded from .env in main app, to have access them throughout the entire project

 - Mixin classes